DavidAmunga/FoneFunk/README.md

  Copy all the XML in layout files from the res/layout and place them in your layout files

 Since this project was developed for Android Studio 2.3.
-For people with Android Studio 2.2 and below who have a Relative Layout as the default layout arrange the widgets in the design xml as expected in the app
+For people with Android Studio 2.2 and below who have a Relative Layout as the default layout copy the xml put under the <strong>res under</strong> folder and place it within the Relative Layout tags